 In this blog post, we are going to work through an advanced but real-world analysis involving Power BI DAX functions.
+You may watch the full video of this tutorial at the bottom of this blog.

 The scenario in question is when you have products which change prices over time.

-A lot of the demos/showcases you have reviewed over time suggests that a product’s price stays exactly the same from the beginning of time to the most current date.
+A lot of the demos/showcases you have reviewed over time suggest that a product’s price stays exactly the same from the beginning of time to the most current date.
 In reality, this isn’t the case.

 In a lot of raw data tables, you probably have a setup where the price can change to another price over different time frames.
 For example, prices can change due to seasonal demands.